esheeep/notes/md/websec/js_analysis.md

 - `POST`: For creating or sending data.
 - `GET`: For retrieving data.
 - `PUT`: For updating data.
   These methods help you understand what kind of data is being sent to and retrieved from the server.

 **Tools for endpoint discovery**
 - Use tools such as LinkFinder or JSluice to discover hidden or less obvious endpoints you might have missed in manual analysis.

 **Monitoring for New Endpoints**
-Develop a pattern based on keywords associated with API calls (e.g., fetch, url, axios), and use regular expressions (regex) to search for them in the codebase.
+Develop a pattern based on keywords associated with API calls (e.g., `fetch`, `url`, `axios`), and use regular expressions (regex) to search for them in the codebase.
 This can help you spot new or undocumented API endpoints.

 ## Sources & sinks